Early Education and Support Division

 Attention: Program Directors of Child Care and Development Programs

-This Management Bulletin informs existing California Department of Education (CDE), Child Development Division (CDD) contractors of the changes to California Code of Regulations, Title 5, Education, (5 CCR) regarding the Desired Results for Children and Families (Desired Results) system.
+This Management Bulletin informs existing California Department of Education (CDE), Early Education and Support Division (EESD) contractors of the changes to California Code of Regulations, Title 5, Education, (5 CCR) regarding the Desired Results for Children and Families (Desired Results) system.
 These revised regulations became effective September 23, 2003.

 - Develop desired results for children and families;